 Disclosure: ** Disclaimer: As an Etsy and Amazon.com Associate, I earn from qualifying purchases made by readers clicking my links at no extra cost to you.

 1) Duplos (or Legos if they are older)

 Duplos (or Legos for kids 6+) are an amazing toy that allows creativity and best of all they keep my children’s attention for a good long span of time.
 To keep mess to a minimum, pour them onto a giant blanket.
 When it’s time to clean up, gather the edges of the blanket and pour them back into the storage container.
 Have the kids gather up any strays.
-The Construction Duplo Set shown above is a big hit with my 4 year old boy.
-My daughters love this adorable set.
+Lego Sets are a big hit with all my kids ages 4-11.